brunoV/throttler/README.md

 The error stays below and at about 10% until we get close to the theoretical maximum, which is the speed at which we can pipe messages through channels.

+Same numbers apply to `throttle-fn`, as the implementation uses `throttle-chan` under the hood.

 [1]: http://en.wikipedia.org/wiki/Token_bucket
 [2]: https://github.com/hugoduncan/criterium